 Other historic landmarks on the harbor are the Ida Lewis and the New York Yacht Clubs, at the southern end of main harbor.
 The Newport Yacht Club is at the northern end, on Long Wharf.
 A noteworthy statue of General Rochambeau, with his finger seemingly pointing the way across the harbor to downtown, stands at King Park, site of many outdoor concerts and a fine spot to picnic or just to sit on a bench contemplating the panorama of harbor, boats, bridge and bay.

 Newport Harbor is defined and protected on its west side by Goat Island.
 Originally, as the name suggests, this is where farmers ferried their animals to graze.
-For many years following the Revolutionary War, Goat Island was used for military purposes; it was the site of a torpedo-manufacturing facility during World War II. in the mid-1960s, the island was connected to the City of Newport by a causeway.
-At the base of the Goat Island causeway lies Newport Shipyard, where yachts venture from all over the world to have "work done" and to partake of the pleasures of Newport.
+For many years following the Revolutionary War, Goat Island was used for military purposes; it was the site of a torpedo-manufacturing facility during World War II.
+In the mid-1960s, the island was connected to the City of Newport by a causeway.
+At the base of the Goat Island causeway lies Newport Shipyard, where yachts venture from all over the world to have “work done” and to partake of the pleasures of Newport.
 “The Shipyard,” as it’s called, is open to the public and has a nice little café for breakfast or lunch.

 There are many ways to explore Newport Harbor, by land or by sea:

-• The Newport Harbor Walk (marked by blue and white street signs) weaves along the waterfront for approximately four miles from Battery Park, near the Newport Bridge, to King Park and the statue of Rochambeau at the opposite end.
+- The Newport Harbor Walk, marked by blue and white street signs, weaves along the in-town waterfront for approximately four miles from Battery Park (near the Newport Bridge) to King Park and the statue of Rochambeau at the opposite end.

-• Harbor tours aboard Coast Guard-approved vessels such as the sailing schooner Madeleine and vintage power yacht Rumrunner II depart several times daily from Bannister's Wharf.
+- Harbor Cruises aboard Coast Guard-approved vessels such as the sailing schooner Madeleine and vintage power yacht Rumrunner II depart several times daily from Bannister’s Wharf.